 - Grades 6–8: Reason Abstractly and Quantitatively and Construct Viable Arguments, (CCSS MP2 and 3); NCTM Data Analysis and Probability

 - Standards Chart: Common Core State and NCTM Standards (PDF)

 Students will understand:

 - How to use a scatterplot to compare two sets of data to determine if they are related.

 - The definition of regression line (the "line of best fit").

 - How scientists and actuaries use math and data to study earthquake probability.

-- Distribute copies of Shake It Up with Scatterplots (PDF) to students.
+5. Independent Practice: Distribute copies of Shake It Up With Scatterplots (PDF) to students.
 Explain that they will be looking at information about an earthquake event near the real town of Parkfield, California, which is famous for its seismic activity.
 Explain that the data used here are distance from the epicenter of the earthquake (in kilometers) and intensity at that location.
 Magnitude is measured at the source of an earthquake, while intensity is measured wherever the earthquake is felt.
 Often, but not always, the closer to the epicenter, the greater the intensity.

 An actuary is a statistical expert who determines the financial impact of randomly occurring events like earthquakes, injuries from an accident, even death.
 Actuaries work primarily in the insurance industry and for state and federal government agencies.
 Actuaries use math and statistics to determine the probability of major events in a geographic area (like an earthquake in central California).
 They also use additional information, like the expected magnitude of an earthquake, to help an insurance company set premium rates.
 A premium is the amount paid by a customer, usually annually, for a given amount of insurance coverage.